mlflow/mlflow/docs/source/rest-api.rst

 ========

-The MLflow REST API allows you to create, list, and get experiments and runs, and log params, metrics, and artifacts.
+The MLflow REST API allows you to create, list, and get experiments and runs, and log parameters, metrics, and artifacts.
 The API is hosted under the ``/api`` route on the MLflow tracking server.
 For example, to list experiments on a tracking server hosted at ``http://localhost:5000``, access ``http://localhost:5000/api/2.0/preview/mlflow/experiments/list``.